 Conducting Experiments (Practice)

 The Stoics experimented too, practicing challenging situations to build resilience for when it would be needed.
-Seneca’s advice to prepare for hardship was to “Set aside a certain number of days, during which you shall be content with the scantiest and cheapest fare, with coarse and rough dress, saying to yourself the while: “Is this the condition that I feared?”
+Seneca’s advice to prepare for hardship in his Moral Letter 13 was to “Set aside a certain number of days, during which you shall be content with the scantiest and cheapest fare, with coarse and rough dress, saying to yourself the while: “Is this the condition that I feared?”

 Learning The Theory